Thickness dependent rare earth segregation in magnetron deposited NdCo$_{4.6}$ thin films studied by Xray reflectivity and Hard Xray photoemission: INTRODUCTION

 \section{INTRODUCTION}

-Amorphous NdCo$_{4.6}$ is a ferromagnetic intermetallic rare earth-transition metal (RE-TM) compound with a modest perpendicular magnetic anisotropy (PMA) at room temperature (RT), whose anisotropy energy quality factor $Q=Ku/4\pi M_{s}$ is less than 1.
-This property makes it less anisotropy dominant and more flexible for the implementation in different applications.
-They are produced at RT and can be stacked or combined with other different materials giving rise to devices with interesting functionalities.
-Most of them are based on the stripe magnetic domains formed in thin films which have interesting properties like well defined constant period, reconfigurable orientation, rotatable anisotropy \cite{rotatable_anisotropy} and topological textured features\cite{AureNat_2020}.
-This compound is used, for instance, in bidimensional array composites with tunable exchange bias effect\cite{NdCo_SoftHard}, in reconfigurable magnonic devices \cite{Luis_APL,Polaco_SpinWaves} and in domain wall racetracks \cite{Victoria_movingwalls}.
+Amorphous NdCo$_{4.6}$ is a ferromagnetic intermetallic RE-TM compound with modest perpendicular magnetic anisotropy (PMA) at room temperature (RT), whose anisotropy energy quality factor $Q=K_{u}/4\pi M_{s}$ is less than 1, being $K_{u}$ the PMA energy and $M_{s}$ the total magnetization of the alloy.
+This property makes it less anisotropy dominant and more flexible for implementation in various applications.
+They are produced at RT and can be stacked or combined with other materials giving rise to devices with interesting functionalities.
+Most of them are based on striped magnetic domains formed in thin films which have interesting properties such as a well-defined constant period, reconfigurable orientation, rotatable anisotropy \cite{rotatable_anisotropy}, and topological textured features\cite{AureNat_2020}.
+This compound is used, for instance, in bidimensional array composites with tunable exchange bias\cite{NdCo_SoftHard}, in reconfigurable magnonic devices \cite{Luis_APL,Polaco_SpinWaves} and in domain wall racetracks \cite{Victoria_movingwalls}.